-Combining the investment and liability experience, the Actuarially Determined Plan Total Rate produced by the June 30, 2022 valuation reflecting all Plans within the Consolidated Plan for Participating Local Districts was 18.7%.
-The equivalent rate produced in this June 30, 2023 valuation is 18.6%.
+Consolidated Plan for Participating Local Districts, of 19.2%.
+This is an increase of 0.6% compared to the June 30, 2023 Plan total contribution rate of 18.6% of payroll.
 The Plan-Specific rates for each PLD and members of each Regular and Special Plan for each fiscal year are developed annually in letters provided under separate cover.
-The rates for FY 2023, were developed in a letter dated December 13, 2021, and the rates for

-FY 2024 were developed in a letter dated November 9, 2022.
-The Plan-Specific Rates for both the PLD and members for each Regular and Special Plan for FY 2025 based on this June 30, 2023 valuation will be provided under similar separate cover.
+The rates for FY 2024 were developed in a letter dated November 9, 2022, and the rates for FY 2025 were developed in a letter dated November 20, 2023.
+The Plan-Specific Rates for both the PLD and members for each Regular and Special Plan for FY 2026 based on this June 30, 2024 valuation will be provided under similar separate cover.